ratpack/ratpack/ratpack-manual/src/content/chapters/70-heroku.md

 Ratpack applications can be built by any build system, but the Ratpack team recommends [Gradle](http://gradle.org).
 Heroku has native support for Gradle via the [Gradle buildpack](https://devcenter.heroku.com/articles/buildpacks), which works well with the Ratpack Gradle plugins.

-All Gradle projects should use the [Gradle Wrapper](http://www.gradle.org/docs/current/userguide/gradle_wrapper.html).
-If the wrapper scripts are present in your project, Heroku will detect that your project is built with Gradle.

 ### Building

 The Gradle buildpack will invoke `./gradlew stage`.